Course Catalog 2024-2025

 ENG 313 Seminar: Literature Under Late Capitalism (4 Credits)

 What is the relationship between artistic creation and the economic, social, political and technological conditions broadly associated with late capitalism?
 How do contemporary artists reckon with increasing economic instability and inequality and the deadening impersonality and inhumanity of the workplace?
 As capitalism continues to encroach on daily life, what space remains for resistance, for imagining a future that is otherwise, for finding meaning and purpose?
 By reading key theoretical texts about late capitalism and neoliberalism alongside fictional works such as Suzanne Collins’ The Hunger Games and Ling Ma’s Severance, this course queries art’s capacity to engage with late capitalist society and produce anti-capitalist critique.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Alternate Years